josevnz/EncryptedUsbBackup/README.md

 _Ansible and other specialized provisioning tools_ ensure than the state of the servers is uniform, and doesn't change by accident.

 _It is Ansible then a bad tool to handle pet servers_?.
-It depends on the task at hand.
+It is actually quite good.
 I want to show you on this article how you can also use an Ansible playbook to make an encrypted backup of your home directory, so you can keep your workstation, properly backed up.

 ### Requirements
 * SUDO (to run programs that require elevated privileges like creating a filesystem, mounting a disk)